I've heard I can stay on my parents' health insurance plan. Is that true?

 That's a question only you can answer, but here are some things to consider.

 If you use prescription birth control , you'll save money if you have insurance.
-Plans sold through your Marketplace provide contraceptive counseling and FDA-approved birth control at no additional cost - that includes birth control pills (oral contraceptives ), diaphragms, and the shot Depo Provera .
+All health plans* provide contraceptive counseling and FDA-approved birth control at no additional cost.
+That includes birth control pills (oral contraceptives ), diaphragms, and the shot Depo Provera .
 Of course, you'll still need a prescription for those types of birth control.

 One illness or accident without insurance can cost you a lot.
 Being treated in the emergency room for a urinary tract infection or a sprained ankle , for instance, could cost you thousands of dollars.
 See " Can You Afford Not to Have Insurance?" to compare costs with and without insurance.